s13rw81/equestrian-club-management-system/api_specs/logistics.md

 #### Request Validations
 1. The `logistic_company` of the `user` must be the owner of the truck.
+2. Same validations will apply as per the `/logistic-company/trucks/add-truck` route.
-2. In case the registration number is being updated, a `truck` with the new registration number must not exist in the database.
+3. In case the registration number is being updated, a `truck` with the new registration number must not exist in the database.
+4. For all the `string` type fields, empty string wouldn't be accepted as a valid input.

 **Note**: Use `pydantic` validators for the validations.